 3. I believe that the RawEvent::isComplete() flag is intended to indicate whether all expected Fragments are present.
 I agree that this could be misleading, and we should carefully thing about the language we want to use.
 I would vote for adding another field to RawEventHeader so we can say "Complete, missing data" or "Incomplete, not missing data", etc.

-#4 Updated by Kurt Biery 8 months ago
+#4 Updated by Kurt Biery over 2 years ago